History of Slot Machines

 Chapter 5: Internet Slots

 Internet Slots1996 was a turning point in gambling history.
-At the same time, when the physical game machine manufacturing reached its historic heights, the internet took the world by storm.
-The gambling industry, of course, was the first to adopt new technological challenges.
+As physical game machine manufacturing reached its historic heights, the internet took the world by storm.
+The gambling industry was quick to adopt new technological challenges.

-New companies emerged, and the old physical slots manufacturers hired programming teams to re-create their original games in the new environment.
-The newer entries started pushing the limits of what a computer slot means.
+New companies emerged, and old physical slot manufacturers hired programming teams to recreate their original games in the new environment.
+Newer entries started pushing the limits of what a computer slot could be.

-A new era of slot variety kicked in.
-Now, we have a staggering amount of game variations.
-They differ in the number of reels, themes, payouts, bonuses, RTP and many other aspects.
-However, history shows that slots adapt to the latest, most cutting-edge hardware available when their variety reaches a peak.
+A new era of slot variety began.
+We now have a staggering number of game variations, differing in the number of reels, themes, payouts, bonuses, RTP, and many other aspects.
+History shows that slots adapt to the latest, most cutting-edge hardware available when their variety reaches a peak.
+Today, online gambling in Canada offers players access to this vast selection of games, allowing them to experience the evolution of slots from the comfort of their homes.

 Looking Ahead!

 Today, slots have already conquered mobile devices.
-So, what could you expect further?
+So, what can we expect next?

-With some decent estimates, the next technology to fully embrace slots could be the VR.
-While hundreds of small game developers appear and disappear from the landscape, the slot manufacturing veterans, like IGT and Microgaming, continue writing the next chapter of the slots' history.
+With some decent estimates, the next technology to embrace slots could be VR.
+While hundreds of small game developers appear and disappear from the landscape, slot manufacturing veterans like IGT and Games Global (Microgaming) continue writing the next chapter of slot history.
+Check out our best online casino reviews to find the latest updates in gambling industry and start your slot adventure!

 Daniel Bennet